imihnea/portfolio/src/content/pages/about.md

 ---
 **Welcome!
 Nice to have you here!**

-At the time of writing this I am employed and working on multiple projects at the same time.
-I've been working on the front-end of a browser game for close to 4 years.
-My work consists of mostly writing JavaScript with an Angular framework, besides the usual Html/CSS which get mixed in with the templating and Sass styling for faster development.
+As of this moment, I am immersed in the world of web development, working as a contractor on multiple exciting projects simultaneously.
+For the past four years, I've been passionately crafting the front-end of a captivating browser game.
+My work primarily revolves around JavaScript, skillfully wielding frameworks like Angular and Svelte, all while seamlessly integrating HTML and CSS to create engaging, user-friendly interfaces.

-Before this I had experience with starting a traditional Web2 startup and working in the crypto industry on the same front.
-My first internship was actually at one of the biggest crypto trading companies in my country.
+My journey in the digital realm didn't start here.
+Before embarking on this browser game odyssey, I dabbled in the traditional Web2 startup scene and ventured into the cryptocurrency industry.
+In fact, my initial foray into the professional world was as an intern at one of the prominent crypto trading companies in my country, Bitcoin Romania.

-I﻿n the past months I've been working on a brand new project using Svelte as the front-end framework, which was a nice surprise as I always enjoy learning new things.
-The goal of this project is to start implementing Web3 elements into Web2 games, which is really exciting!
-Now that the event has launched, I've added it to my portfolio section.

-B﻿esides this project and the browser game I've also taken up a few smaller projects which consisted of simple static websites with mobile friendly layouts for a few of the games that were shut down at the game studio I am working for.
-It was refreshing working on some static websites too as I believe those are one of the bread and butter of any front-end developer.
-Case in point: this portfolio website as well.
+In the last year, I embarked on a thrilling endeavor, constructing a cutting-edge project that employed Svelte as the front-end framework.
+This venture was an exhilarating fusion of Web3 elements into conventional Web2 gaming, and I'm delighted to share it with you.
+The resulting creation, Game of Nations, has now found its place in my portfolio.

+My journey didn't stop there.
+Following the success of Game of Nations, I set my sights on War and Peace, a game sharing a similar concept but imbued with a unique stylistic approach.
+Simultaneously, I continue to be deeply involved with eRepublik, one of my primary projects.

+Beyond these immersive experiences, I've also embraced smaller projects—constructing simple, static websites with mobile-friendly layouts.
+These were designed to immortalize and enhance the gaming experience for titles that had met their closure at the game studio where I contribute.
+Notably, projects like Age of Lords, Game of Trenches, and Tactical Heroes 2 Platoons were among these endeavors.
+I find working on static websites to be a foundational skill that every front-end developer should master, as exemplified by this very portfolio website.

-A﻿ll of the projects I've spoken about are listed in my portfolio section, to which I gladly invite you to have a look at!
+All the projects I've described are meticulously cataloged in my portfolio section, which I wholeheartedly invite you to explore.
+This is where my journey has led me today, and I am excited to embark on new collaborations with clients, tackle fresh projects, and embrace emerging technologies.

+Thank you for joining me on this exciting journey.

 ![Orcs in the cemetery](/assets/cemetery.png "Orcs in the cemetery")

-One of my main interests and what made me start learning how to code was crypto all along.
-I joined the NFT space in December 2021.
-It feels like it's been years since then, when it has barely even been a single year.
-It's been quite a ride, for sure, but not so much on the builder side, mostly slinging Jpegs here and there for ETH, WETH and MAGIC.

-I've had the pleasure of meeting lots of cool people in the space in the past year.
-Learned a ton about what NFT traders and gamers are looking for.
-Coming from a gaming background myself, I've always leaned towards gaming projects and ecosystems such as **EtherOrcs** and the **TreasureDAO** ecosystem with their token MAGIC.
-EtherOrcs is my current favorite project in the NFT space due to their innovation and aesthetics.
-I've always been a fan of pixel games and World of Warcraft I still play from time to time, so it was definitely the right fit.

-Unfortunately I've realized that I'm not cut for trading.
-Even though I've managed to pull some sweet flips, the trader life is not for me.
-Watching charts all day, trying hard for whitelists, scanning top active collections, checking alpha groups non-stop to gauge the overall sentiment of what's currently trending, most of it is *really* exhausting.

-This is where I am today.
-Excited to take up on new clients, new projects and new technologies!

 *Last updated: 24/02/2023*